Browse by Topic

 Instagram does not currently support hyperlinks within captions.
 Therefore, if you include a link to a video within the composer, it will not be hyperlinked once published.
 Instead, it would be published as plain text.
 Users could copy and paste the link from the caption to a new browser window, which would take them to the video.
 Additionally, when scheduling a post for Instagram, you're required to upload either an image or a video.
 Therefore, after dropping the link into the composer, you'll still need to choose or upload an image to accompany it.
 For these reasons, this method is not commonly used.
 Instead, we would recommend using the upload option described above.

-How videos appear on Twitter
+How videos appear on X/Twitter

 Video upload